List of cheerleading stunts: Rules/safety

-The safety rules for the sport of cheerleading are in place to protect the athletes from avoidable injury, and encompass all aspects of any given routine.
+The safety rules for the sport of cheerleading are in place to protect the athletes from avoidable injury and encompass all aspects of any given routine.
 They are meant to ensure that athletes are trained correctly in each aspect of the sport.
-As cheerleading has evolved, a basic set of safety expectations have formed to mitigate the risk of catastrophic injury.
+As cheerleading has evolved, a basic set of safety expectations has formed to mitigate the risk of catastrophic injury.
 For example, spotters are often used to protect cheerleaders as they learn new stunts.
 Teams are expected to be under the supervision of a trained coach and are encouraged to only perform high-level stunts and tosses when mats are available.
 High school, college, and all-star competitive cheerleading follow different rules, in reflection of the varying levels at which the cheerleaders perform.

 Stunting rules and regulations for middle and high school cheerleaders are usually created and enforced by that particular state's athletics governing organization, with many following the American Association for Cheerleading Coaches and Advisors (AACCA) guidelines or the National Federation for High School Athletics (NFHS) handbook.
-They may include general safety rules about what types of surfaces the participants may perform stunts on (for example, some states don't allow stunts on hard surfaces like a track or basketball court) as well as more specific rules about exactly which stunts, pyramids, and tosses are and are not allowed.
+They may include general safety rules about what types of surfaces the participants may perform stunts on (for example, some states do not allow stunts on hard surfaces like a track or basketball court) as well as more specific rules about which stunts, pyramids, and tosses are permitted.

-Rules for collegiate squads in the United States are usually similar across the board and are created by USA Cheer The standard to which these rules and regulations are enforced depends on whether each university classifies cheerleading as an official school sport, a club, or some other type of activity.
-Due to their greater experience and skill set, college able to carry out stunts from a higher skill level, without compromising safety.
-College squads are allowed to do more difficult stunts such as pyramids building to two and a half people high.
-Lower levels may only build up to two people high.
-It is far more dangerous stacking three people on top of each other than just two.
-While the sheer amount of athletic ability may make it seem more like a sport, no college cheerleading team is formally recognized by the NCAA as a sport; therefore, the rules are not set by the NCAA, they are set by Varsity.
+Rules for collegiate squads in the United States are usually similar across the board and are created by USA Cheer.
+The standard to which these rules and regulations are enforced depends on whether each university classifies cheerleading as an official school sport, club, or some other type of activity.
+Due to their greater experience and skill set, college cheerleading teams are often able to carry out stunts from a higher skill level without compromising safety.
+College squads are allowed to do more difficult stunts, such as building pyramids to two and a half people high, while lower levels may only build up to two people high.
+This is because it is far more dangerous to stack three people on top of each other than it is two, due to the increased distance from the ground and higher likelihood of catastrophic injuries.
+While the sheer amount of athletic ability required may make it seem more like a sport, no college cheerleading team is formally recognized by the NCAA as a sport; therefore, the rules are not set by the NCAA, but instead by Varsity.

-All-star cheer is governed by the United States All Star Federation and the International All Star Federation which divides teams into different levels from 1 through 7, which then determines the difficulty of the stunts being performed.